provable-things/ptokens.js-v1/resources/docs/ptokens-node.md

 # ptokens-node

-This is the module that allows to interact with a Validator Node.
+This module enables the interaction with a Node Validator.

+&nbsp;

 ### Installation

-It is possible to install individually this package without installing the main one (__`ptokens`__).

 ```
 npm install ptokens-node
 ```

+&nbsp;

 ### Usage